Gatecrashing a high-society wedding at Chateau Vauquelin wasn’t Celeste’s finest hour.

 “Merci,” she said before he disappeared into the throng of people just a short distance away.

 But the homework would pay off today when she didn’t know how long she’d have before someone questioned exactly what she was doing.
 There was no time to waste.
-Even once she found the entrance to the tunnel, she’d probably still need time to locate the gap in the wall and retrieve the papers.
+Even once she found the entrance to the tunnel, she’d probably still need an hour or so to locate the gap in the wall and retrieve the papers.
 If they were there, she reminded herself.

 “I don’t know what Nicky’s going to do now Alex is married.”